micro-js/obj-to-promise/Readme.md

 ### objectToPromise(object)

-- `object` - an object of "yieldables"
+- `object` - an object of "resolavables"

 **Returns:** a promise